catenate/tanote/proposal.md

 My work on it started with notes and a static page in the repo [catena/tanote](https://github.com/catenate/tanote).
 The code so far extracts tags (_eg_ `#test` or `~ponhec-picwen`) and backlinks (_eg_ `[[test]]`) from note text.

 Define the structure of a note.
 Extract all the details from the history of a note, and a particular note.
 Extract tags and backlinks from either a note, or a tape.
+Extract tags and backlinks from a note history, by considering only the latest (first) note.

 ### now